 That is our challenge to you.
 Think about it.
 What if you started dating your spouse again?
 How wonderful would it be to get the sparkle back in his or her eye (as well as yours) like before you married?
 Part of the reason that happened is because initially you put the effort and time into romancing each other.

 Now is the time to do it again.
 You fell in love with each other by romancing this person.
 Doesn’t it make sense that by making him or her a priority in your life again you could re-spark the romance?
 THAT would be an example of loving each other extravagantly!

-What about bringing back the days where you show common courtesies and politeness to each other?
+What about showing common courtesies and politeness to each other again?
 Just because you live together it doesn’t mean that you shouldn’t be polite.
 This includes being courteous even in the little things —like you did before you married.

 Are you courteous with strangers?
-Why should you be less so with the person you claim to love above every other human being —your spouse?
+Why should you be less so with your spouse?
 How extravagant and yet sensible would that be?
 After-all, your spouse didn’t outgrow the need to be appreciated or want any less to be thought of as important in your eyes and priorities.
 Don’t forget that.

 Wake Up Call to Love Extravagantly

 Hopefully this is a wake-up call for those of you that need it.
 Don’t let strangers treat your spouse with more courtesy and appreciation than you do.
 If you do —it might eventually lead to either a “dead” marriage.
 Or at best, it can create a lethargic, tired one!
 And is that what God calls us to have?
 The answer is a certain “NO”!